joelea/dojo-participant-repo/docker-testing/README.md

 0. The docker tests are slower than normal unit tests, slow tests are bad, so don't test there what you could test elsewhere.
 0. You'll want to use mocking.
 0. The first docker test and unit tests have been written for you.
+0. You should use TDD.

 ## Getting Started
 0. [Download Docker](https://www.docker.com/products/overview)
 1. `./gradlew idea` or `./gradlew eclipse`
 2. `open *.ipr`
 3. Run the tests!

+## Next Steps

+If you finish the first task, start tackling these extensions in-order.
+Remember to write tests, and that Google is your friend!

+0. Find all phone numbers which begin with "650", "(650)", etc.
+0. Do a live migration in Java from Postgres to MySQL